Review of Curtiss Hotel in Buffalo: 5-Star Luxury Accommodations We Loved

-The glamorous mosaic behind the front desk at Buffalo’s only five-star hotel is indicative of what to expect at this beautiful hotel.
+The glamorous mosaic behind the front desk at Buffalo’s only five-star hotel indicates what to expect at this beautiful hotel.
 The Curtiss Hotel Buffalo NY exudes luxury and class, and a stay at this memorable downtown hotel provides amenities and extravagance you’ll surely enjoy.

 Curb Appeal and Parking

-The Curtiss Hotel Buffalo NY certainly stands out in its downtown environment.
+The Curtiss Hotel Buffalo NY, certainly stands out in its downtown environment.
 The historic building was constructed in the 1920s and is named after real-estate investor and lawyer Harlow C. Curtiss.
-It was occupied by various businesses from stationers to furniture companies over several decades.
+Over several decades, it was occupied by various businesses, from stationers to furniture companies.

 The main entrance to the hotel is on Franklin Street, where there is a small parking lot with valet service and a car turnaround.
 The view from Huron Street, shown in the photo above, shows its attractive ironwork detailing and bas-relief-like ornamentation on the height of its white facade.

 Complimentary valet parking is included for all guests, which is such a blessing in downtown Buffalo NY!
-It can be difficult to find parking in any urban area and this makes parking stress-free for Curtiss Hotel guests.
+Finding parking in any urban area can be difficult, so this makes parking stress-free for Curtiss Hotel guests.

-Price per night varies depending on time of year and day of the week.
+The price per night varies depending on the time of year and the day of the week.
 You can book a room for as low as $159 per night.
 Prices can reach $400 per night for a Saturday in the summer though it’s still a wonderful price for a hotel of this caliber in a prime location in downtown Buffalo.

 The bathroom has some of the room’s best features.
-A tub with multiple jets, and optional colored LED tub lighting, has shutters looking towards the bed that can be easily opened or closed as desired.
-The shower has a steam function that immediately turns it into a skin-moisturizing spa.
+A tub with multiple jets and optional colored LED tub lighting have shutters looking towards the bed that can be easily opened or closed as desired.
+The shower’s steam function immediately turns it into a skin-moisturizing spa.
 It even has an aromatherapy option!

 Other items available in the bathroom that are a nice bonus include Q Tips, eye makeup remover wipes, and floss sticks.
 The shower has its own shampoo, conditioner and shower gel in it as well.